 Semester grades are computed by averaging the two quarter grades plus the exam grade.
-Final exams are worth 20% of the second semester grade.
+Final exams are worth 20% of the 1st semester and 2nd semester grades.
 The total year average is calculated by averaging the two semester grades.
 Final transcript grades are recorded as a percentage grade.